 It is to be observed that he, too, was one of the poor boys who must rise by their own efforts.
 He was even obliged to pay for his own education.
 He had his living to earn all the time he was pursuing scientific researches.
 Thus he probably failed to reach the highest that his powers were capable of grasping.

 This is why we have so few purely scientific men in America.
 Bread and butter work and study for the love of study will not pull well together.
 Of the younger American men of science who are left, Professor Elliott Cones, of the Smithsonian institution at Washington, will perhaps come the nearest to taking Dr. Leidy’s place as a biologist.– The Princeton Union, May 21, 1891

 Ouch.
 I’m offended on behalf of both Leidy and Professor Elliott “Come-the-Nearest-but-Not-Quite” Cones.

 A more fitting tribute to Leidy is to remember his enthusiasm for scientific discovery.
 When asked if he ever got tired of life, Leidy reportedly replied, “Tired!
 Not so long as there is an undescribed intestinal worm, or the riddle of a fossil bone or a rhizopod new to me.”

-May we all be so fortunate as to find such passion in our own rhizopod, dinosaur fossil or intestinal worm.
+May we all find such passion in our own rhizopod, dinosaur fossil or intestinal worm.